Random dilation superchannel: Conclusion

 \section{Conclusion}

 This work provides an efficient quantum circuit transforming $n$ parallel queries of an unknown quantum channel into $n$ parallel queries of a randomly chosen dilation isometry of the channel.
 This transformation enables us to generalize various quantum information processing tasks for unitary and isometry channels to those for general quantum channels.
-In particular, we present two applications: superreplication of quantum channels and probabilistic implementation of the Petz recovery map of quantum channels for the case when the Kraus rank of the input quantum channel is at most $d_I/d_O$.
+In particular, we show our protocol enables an efficient storage and-retrieval for unknown quantum channels with an exponentially improved program cost in the retrieval error, together with two other applications: superreplication of quantum channels and probabilistic implementation of the Petz recovery map of quantum channels when the Kraus rank of the input quantum channel is at most $d_{\mcI}/d_{\mcO}$.
 We also show the extension to the case of quantum superchannels.
-Our results open up a new avenue for exploring quantum information processing tasks for general quantum channels by leveraging techniques originally developed for unitary or isometry channels.
+Our results open a new avenue for exploring quantum information processing tasks on general quantum channels by leveraging techniques originally developed for unitary or isometry channels.